Step 5: Monitoring Use and Outcomes

 5.2 More formal approaches to monitoring the quality of decision support and patient outcomes include

-Measurement tools are available for monitoring the quality of the decision making process.
+Measurement tools are available for monitoring the quality of the decision making process.- Decision Support Analysis Tool (DSAT-10) was developed to analyze the dialogue between patient and health professional.

 5.3 How can findings be used to improve implementation?